gamaleldin11/Bootstrap-lab2/README.md

+Uploading lab 2 boot.mp4…

-this is the 1st draft before including content very soon
+this is the 1st draft before including content